nico/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 ```

 You'll notice the `VkNegotiateLayerInterface` structure is similar to other
 Vulkan structures.
-The `sType` field, in this case takes a new enum defined
+The "sType" field, in this case takes a new enum defined
 just for internal loader/layer interfacing use.
-The valid values for `sType`
+The valid values for "sType"
 could grow in the future, but right only havs the one value
-`LAYER_NEGOTIATE_INTERFACE_STRUCT`.
+"LAYER_NEGOTIATE_INTERFACE_STRUCT".

 This function (`vkNegotiateLoaderLayerInterfaceVersion`) should be exported by
 the layer so that using "GetProcAddress" on Windows or "dlsym" on Linux, should
 return a valid function pointer to it.
 Once the loader has grabbed a valid
 address to the layers function, the loader will create a variable of type
 `VkNegotiateLayerInterface` and initialize it in the following ways:

- 1. Set the structure `sType` to `LAYER_NEGOTIATE_INTERFACE_STRUCT`
+ 1. Set the structure "sType" to "LAYER_NEGOTIATE_INTERFACE_STRUCT"
- 2. Set pNext to `NULL`.
+ 2. Set pNext to NULL.
      - This is for future growth
- 3. Set `loaderLayerInterfaceVersion` to the current version the loader desires
+ 3. Set "loaderLayerInterfaceVersion" to the current version the loader desires
 to set the interface to.
       - The minimum value sent by the loader will be 2 since it is the first
 version supporting this function.

 The loader will then individually call each layer’s
 `vkNegotiateLoaderLayerInterfaceVersion` function with the filled out
-`VkNegotiateLayerInterface`.
+“VkNegotiateLayerInterface”.
 The layer will either accept the loader's version
-set in `loaderLayerInterfaceVersion`, or modify it to the closest value version
+set in "loaderLayerInterfaceVersion", or modify it to the closest value version
 of the interface that the layer can support.
 The value should not be higher
 than the version requested by the loader.
 If the layer can't support at a
 minimum the version requested, then the layer should return an error like
-`VK_ERROR_INITIALIZATION_FAILED`.
+"VK_ERROR_INITIALIZATION_FAILED".
 If a layer can support some version, then
 the layer should do the following:
  1. Adjust the version to the layer's desired version.
  2. The layer should fill in the function pointer values to its internal
 functions:
-    - `pfnGetInstanceProcAddr` should be set to the layer’s internal
+    - "pfnGetInstanceProcAddr" should be set to the layer’s internal
 `GetInstanceProcAddr` function.
-    - `pfnGetDeviceProcAddr` should be set to the layer’s internal
+    - "pfnGetDeviceProcAddr" should be set to the layer’s internal
 `GetDeviceProcAddr` function.
-    - `pfnGetPhysicalDeviceProcAddr` should be set to the layer’s internal
+    - "pfnGetPhysicalDeviceProcAddr" should be set to the layer’s internal
 `GetPhysicalDeviceProcAddr` function.
       - If the layer supports no physical device extensions, it may set the
 value to NULL.
       - More on this function later
- 3. The layer should return `VK_SUCCESS`
+ 3. The layer should return "VK_SUCCESS"

 This function **SHOULD NOT CALL DOWN** the layer chain to the next layer.
 The loader will work with each layer individually.

 If the layer supports the new interface and reports version 2 or greater, then
-the loader will use the `fpGetInstanceProcAddr` and `fpGetDeviceProcAddr`
+the loader will use the “fpGetInstanceProcAddr” and “fpGetDeviceProcAddr”
-functions from the `VkNegotiateLayerInterface` structure.
+functions from the “VkNegotiateLayerInterface” structure.
 Prior to these
-changes, the loader would query each of those functions using `GetProcAddress`
+changes, the loader would query each of those functions using "GetProcAddress"
-on Windows or `dlsym` on Linux.
+on Windows or "dlsym" on Linux.

 #### Layer Call Chains and Distributed Dispatch

 There are two key architectural features that drive the loader to layer library
 interface:
  1. Separate and distinct instance and device call chains
  2. Distributed dispatch.